bclnr/kb-layout-evaluation/README.md

 ### Bigram counts

-The bigram counts show some fairly large discrepancies however.
+The bigram counts show more discrepancies however.
 The charts below show the top 80 bigrams.

 ![bigram_en](images/bigram_en.png "Bigram occurences in corpus, English")

-[Here](images/bigram_fr.png) is the same chart for French, with the same conclusion.
+[Here](images/bigram_fr.png) is the same chart for French.

 ## Takeaway

-For the evaluation, the "theory" numbers will be used, but this shows that the results should be taken with a big grain of salt.
+For the evaluation, the "theory" numbers will be the average from both sources for English, and the only source I have for other languages.
+But the differences with my own corpus show the sensitivity of those inputs, therefore the results should be taken with some tolerance.

 Additionally the "theory" numbers do not contain characters such as `.,-'/`.
 This needs to be improved (TODO).